jveer634/jdns/README.md

-JDNS
+# JDNS

 A rust based dns protocol implementation.
+The project is running on port 5300.
+To change it, update [main.rs](/src/main.rs)

 To run it